RaysceneNS/rayscenens.github.io/_posts/2019-06-26-Validate-JWT-Token-Signed-With-RS256.md

 ## Web Client Code

-The following javascript demonstrates how a client can obtain a jwt token, and then pass this token to an external service via the http Authorization header.
+The following JavaScript demonstrates how a client can obtain a JWT token, and then pass this token to an external service via the http Authorization header.

 ``` javascript
 var _jwtToken;